 One tale about the legendary Irish woman describes her addressing her fourth son Tíoboíd when she felt he wasn’t pulling his weight during a battle.
 “An ag iarraidh dul i bhfolach ar mo thóin atá tú, an áit a dtáinig tú as?” she was heard yelling.
 Translated into English as, “are you trying to hide in my arse, the place that you came out of?”
 Charming!

-5. Grace refused to bow when she met Queen Elizabeth
+5. Grace refused to bow when she met Queen Elizabeth – believing she was equal to all others

 In 1593 Grace finally met Queen Elizabeth I but despite the expectation for her to display a certain amount of respect for the monarch, the swashbuckling heroine refused to bow.
 Not only was she not the Queen’s subject, but she was also a Queen herself and therefore firmly believed them equals.